kubernetes/sig-release/release-engineering/README.md

 ### Mailing List

 We use the [kubernetes-sig-release@ mailing list](https://groups.google.com/forum/#!forum/kubernetes-sig-release).
-Please feel free to use it if you have a topic or question that most likely can’t be resolved over Slack or GitHub.
+Feel free to use it if you have a topic or question that, due to its complexity or need for brainstorming discussion, would be difficult to resolve over Slack or GitHub.

 ### GitHub Project Board